GRAPE LEAF ANEMONE

 Because the mix needs to be moist throughout, but not wet.

-Now place the moist punnet in a warm, well-lit position (not in direct sun).
+Now place the moist punnet in a warm, well-lit position (not in any direct sun).

 Adding a clear plastic cover helps to retain moisture in the punnet.